13 of the best kid-friendly cafes on the Sunshine Coast

 Cafe Doonan, Doonan

-Cafe Doonan is an adorable rustic cafe set amongst the trees on a country road outside of Noosa.
-Indoors you’ll spot seating with toys and books or head down to the big garden area.
-Your kids will likely be huge fans of the outside play area with a sandpit and boxes of toys.
+An adorable rustic café set amongst the trees on a country road outside of Noosa, you’ll spot toys and books indoors or you can head down to the big garden area complete with sandpit and toy boxes.

 Breakfast options start with the classics: muesli and zesty smashed avocado.
-If you’re a little more adventurous, try out Cafe Doonan’s garlic mushrooms, quinoa pancakes topped with grated apple and maple, or halloumi stack loaded with grilled vegetables and topped with a poached free-range egg and housemade pesto.
+But you can also get adventurous with Café Doonan’s quinoa apple waffles, or halloumi stack loaded with grilled vegetables and topped with a poached free-range egg and housemade pesto.

 Where: 777 Eumundi-Noosa Road, Doonan.

-Hot tip: On Friday and Saturdays, Cafe Doonan puts on tasty dinners with an ever-changing blackboard menu.
+Hot tip: Friday and Saturday dinners have an ever-changing blackboard menu.
 Go à la carte or put your trust in the chef’s three-course set menu, which is usually themed (and always delish).

 Izba Espresso, Birtinya

-Breakfast doesn’t come handier than a brekkie wrap and the Izba interpretation is top notch (bacon, egg, cheese, Spanish onion drizzled with homemade tomato relish on a wholemeal wrap).
-Go for the fig and walnut loaf or mini breakfast if you’re looking for something lighter or, if you’re up for a serious challenge, take the triple stack pancakes for a run.
+Breakfast doesn’t come handier than a brekky wrap – and the Izba interpretation is top notch (bacon, egg, cheese and Spanish onion drizzled with homemade tomato relish on a wholemeal wrap).
+Go for the fig and walnut loaf if you’re looking for something lighter or, if you’re up for a serious challenge, take the triple stack pancakes for a run.

-Kids can also pick pancakes (just two, though), Humpty Dumpty eggs or the kids’ mini breakfast (eggs their way with bacon and toast) from the all-day kids’ brekkie menu.
+Kids can also pick pancakes (just two, though), Humpty Dumpty eggs or the kids’ mini breakfast (two free-range boiled eggs with thick buttery toast) from the all-day brekky menu.

 Where: Corner of Lake Kawana Blvd and Birtinya Blvd, Birtinya.

-Hot tip: Check out Izba Espresso’s other Sunshine Coast locations at Newport and Baringa (Stockland Aura) and jaffle bar at Bells Reach.
+Hot tip: Check out the jaffle bar at one of Izba Espresso’s other Sunshine Coast branches at Bells Reach.